Does Standing At Your Desk Genuinely Improve Productivity?

 In addition to psychological state, standing desks have been recorded as improving performance.
 This outcome was explained as being a direct correlation to the reduced tiredness felt by someone who is standing up and moving around.

 These performance related benefits have not been lost upon large employers such as Apple, who now provide sit-stand desks to every single employee based out of their headquarters, Apple Park in California.

-The Risks Of Standing Desks
+The Not So Good Side Of Standing Desks

 Although the argument for giving standing desk a go, it would be wrong to close the case file without considering the other side of the debate.